-Remote teams have an easier time when it comes to hiring, culture and communication because of the consistency of having everybody online.
+Remote teams have an easier time when it comes to hiring, culture, and communication because of the consistency of having everybody online.
 This ensures a “remote-first” mindset that includes every single team member, instead of having two competing models of work.

 However, that doesn’t mean that remote teams aren’t without challenges.
 Some of the major issues when it comes to remote teams include:

 - Culture: Establishing a 100%-remote culture can be a challenge, especially in the beginning.
-It’s key to find ways to build relationships within the team, including creating a “virtual office” space, encouraging social interactions on company message boards and hosting weekly events such as “virtual happy hour” or “virtual coffee break” so that employees feel connected, engaged and part of a bigger picture.
+It’s key to find ways to build relationships within the team, including creating a “virtual office” space, encouraging social interactions on company message boards, and hosting weekly events such as “virtual happy hour” or “virtual coffee break” so that employees feel connected, engaged and part of a bigger picture.

 - Asynchronous Schedules: Finally, another big challenge for remote teams is having asynchronous schedules.
 Because remote teams involve numerous individuals across the globe, it can be a challenge to chat about projects, give/receive feedback in a timely manner or even feel connected to your teammates.
-To master asynchronous schedules, it’s important to know who’s in what time zone - for example, by using a tool like Float - and then to create clear communication protocols so that the workflow is never put on hold due to geographical differences.
+To master asynchronous schedules, it’s important to know who’s in what time zone - for example, by using cloud-based systems tools like a Float - and then to create clear communication protocols so that the workflow is never put on hold due to geographical differences.
 In fact, many companies find that asynchronous schedules are actually a benefit.
 If you work with clients all over the world, you’ll always have somebody available - as long as communication among team members stays strong.

 Benefits of Remote Teams

 The strongest benefit for remote teams is feeling a sense of community, which comes from a remote-first outlook.
-It’s also a great feeling to have everybody under equal conditions, so that there’s no difference in the way you’re treated between onsite vs. remote.
-Usually remote teams also have more flexible mindsets in terms of scheduling and benefits - unlike distributed teams, which are still heavily linked to in-office cultural norms.
+It’s also a great feeling to have everybody under equal conditions so that there’s no difference in the way you’re treated between onsite vs. remote.
+Usually, remote teams also have more flexible mindsets in terms of scheduling and benefits - unlike distributed teams, which are still heavily linked to in-office cultural norms.
 For many, remote teams also feel like the future, with employees all over the world coming together from their home offices.
-Being able to attract the top talent worldwide without any restrictions is also a huge advantage when it comes to retaining highly-skilled workers and keeping them happy at your company.
+Being able to attract the top talent worldwide without any restrictions is also a huge advantage when it comes to retaining highly skilled workers and keeping them happy at your company.

 Challenges of Distributed Teams